gymshark/go-easy-config/README.md

 ### Loader Order and Customisation

-By default, configuration is loaded in the following order:
+By default, the configuration is loaded in the following order:
 1. Environment variables
 2. Command-line arguments